les-traducteurs-agiles/les-traducteurs-agiles.github.io/_posts/2015-07-15-il-ne-s-agit-pas-juste-de-se-tenir-debout.markdown

 Fifteen minutes may even be too long for smaller teams.
 Because of the mind-wandering effect, even for larger teams, fifteen minutes is a good limit.
 Also, it is also possible to have a meeting that is too short where on ending, the attendees still have no idea what's going on nor who to talk to in order to find out.

 Quinze minutes peuvent même être trop longues pour de petites équipes. À cause de l'effet de la perte d'attention, quinze minutes est une bonne limite même pour de grandes équipes.
-Il est aussi possible d'avoir une durée de réunion qui soit trop courte, où arrivés à la fin les participants n'auront toujours aucune idée de ce qu'il se passe ni à qui parler pour le savoir.
+Il est aussi possible d'avoir une durée de réunion qui soit trop courte, où arrivé à la fin les participants n'auront toujours aucune idée de ce qu'il se passe ni à qui parler pour le savoir.

 ### Signal the End